alphagov/forms/design/prototype-version-6/README.md

 ![The confirmation code has expired.
 Screenshot](screenshots/018-The-confirmation-code-has-expired.png) *Page headed “The confirmation code has expired” with text “The code is only valid for 7 days.” beneath.*

-There are two links at the bottom of the page to let the form filler move forward:
+There are two links at the bottom of the page to let the form creator move forward:

 - Send a new confirmation code to provided.email@department.gov.uk
 - Continue creating a form